Emmyogiri/Emmyogiri/README.md

 - ✍️  Currently learning all I can

-- 🎯  Exploring newer technologies and developing software solutions, quick hacks and pipelines.
+- 🎯  Exploring newer technologies and developing software solutions, quick hacks and pipelines

 - 🤔 I’m looking for help with just about anything you think I would possibly need